Pomax/use-models-for-data/docs/README.md

 }
 ```

-Will turn into a JSON object with only a name and password using `.toString()`:
+Will turn into a JSON object with only a name and password using `.toString()` unless any of the fields with default values were set to a non-default value prior to `.toString()`:

 ```javascript
 const user = User.create({ name: "Tester McTesting", password: "abcdef" });